 Hong is ranked 1st in the cost of living in the world.
-It is the most expensive city in the world according to 2020.
+It is the most expensive city in the world.
 The cost of living is extremely high compared to the other cities due to the dense population and low supply, and high demand for land; the housing price is very high.
 Property rates are very costly.

 Salary structure for various roles

 Depending on various employment sectors present in Hong Kong, individuals can expect the average salaries to be around: -

 The cost of living in Hong Kong may depend upon the location and size of the house.
 A one-bedroom apartment may cost you about 17,230.77 HK$ depending upon the area.
 The rent is subjected to an increase depending upon the desired facilities.